MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-case-grids.md

 ---
 title: Enable case grids for agents
-description: "Learn how you can enable case grids and increase agent productivity." ms.date: 08/01/2024 ms.topic: article
+description: Learn how you can enable case grids and increase agent productivity. ms.date: 08/01/2024 ms.topic: article
 author: Soumyasd27